Layered architecture

 Introduction

 In this post, we'll peel back the onion of server-side architecture, layer by layer.
-By studying the presentation, service, and persistence layers, we'll uncover the recipe for building highly maintainable and testable services.
-The ingredients we savour will empower us to recognise and address poorly abstracted designs in our own services.
+By studying the presentation, service, and persistence layers, we'll learn how to build highly maintainable and testable services.
+The techniques we learn will enable us to recognise and address poorly abstracted designs in our own services.

 We'll also put theory into practice by looking at a realistic example of a poorly abstracted application.
 Step by step, we'll rearchitect it into the layered design we've learned.
 And yes, we'll write tests too.